arshtepe/modalJS/README.md

   window: win,// Link on HTMLElement
   opt_closeButtonCls: "close-button",//Close button element class
   opt_isOverlayClickHide: true,// if true when click on overlay, window will close
-  opt_notUseAnimate: true // if true animation does not use });
+  useAnimate: false// if false animation does not use (default true) });

  modal.show(); //show window
  modal.hide(); // hide window
- // Events: show, showed, close modal.on( "showed",function () { // bind on modal events
+ // Events: show, showed, hide
+ modal.on( "showed",function () { // bind on modal events
  // this == modal
  } ) ;